ministryofjustice/modernisation-platform-configuration-management/ansible/roles/amazon-cloudwatch-agent/README.md

 ### Debugging continued!

-definitely add `debug: true` to the cloudwatch agent config file to see what's going on.
+Definitely add `debug: true` to the cloudwatch agent config file to see what's going on.
 It may also be worth sending all the values to a custom namespace to help identify what you're looking at versus the default CWAgent namespace!
 Unless you specify otherwise cloudwatch agent logs go to `/opt/aws/amazon-cloudwatch-agent/logs/amazon-cloudwatch-agent.log`

 Collectd relies on plugins, the most important one related to Cloudwatch is the 'network' plugin which posts the metrics data to a UDP endpoint.
 Cloudwatch picks metrics up from there and sends them on to cloudwatch.